 In 1990, Oregon leaders in clinical ethics, emergency medical services and long-term care recognized that preferences for life-sustaining treatments of patients with advanced chronic progressive illness were frequently not found or not transferable and thus not honored.
 The Center for Ethics in Health Care at Oregon Health & Science University convened representatives from stakeholder health care organizations to develop the Medical Treatment Coversheet; portable medical orders based on a patient’s values for life-sustaining treatments.

 After initial evaluation and a name change to “Physician Orders for Life-Sustaining Treatment” (POLST) the form was released for use in Oregon in 1995.
 Using a “train-the-trainer” model, members of the task force initially educated health care professionals about use of the form.
-Ongoing education, research and a statewide experience-based continuous quality improvement process helped the task force improve the content of the POLST Form and the process of implementation.
+Ongoing education, research and a statewide experience-based continuous quality improvement process helped the task force improve the content of the POLST form and the process of implementation.

 As Oregon’s program evolved, selected regulations rather than legislation were used to help with implementation.
-Other programs like West Virginia and New York sought legislation to facilitate POLST Paradigm adoption.
+Other programs like West Virginia and New York sought legislation to facilitate POLST paradigm adoption.
 Each new program found that their approach needed to be thoughtfully tailored to state laws and regulations.

 Oregon POLST Program Leadership Team

-Susan Tolle, M.D., Chair, Oregon POLST Task Force
+Susan Tolle, M.D., Chair, Oregon POLST Coalition

-Valerie Jimenez, Executive Director, Oregon POLST Program
+Valerie M. Jimenez, B.S., Executive Director, Oregon POLST Program